 The main economic determinants driving our debt interest forecast are those related to:

-The forecast is also driven by the central government net cash requirement (CGNCR) that determines the net amount of new debt that must be issued on which additional interest payments must be paid.
+The forecast is also driven by the central government net cash requirement (CGNCR) that determines the net amount of new debt that must be issued, on which additional interest payments must be paid.
 This is added to the new debt issuance associated with the known amounts of gilts that are due to be redeemed to get to gross debt issuance.
-For more detail on the sensitivity of our debt interest forecast to changes in these determinants see Table 3.21 in ‘Supplementary fiscal tables – expenditure’, published alongside our March 2022 forecast.
+For more detail on the sensitivity of our debt interest forecast to changes in these determinants see ‘detailed forecast tables: debt interest ready reckoner’, published alongside our March 2024 Economic and fiscal outlook.

 Main forecast judgements

-• the size and composition of the gilts and other assets held in the APF and whether or how they will be replaced when gilts reach maturity and are redeemed.
+the size and composition of the gilts and other assets held in the APF and the size and timing of active sales across the forecast.

 As mentioned above, higher inflation and interest rates mean our latest forecast for debt interest is far higher than previous ones in the short term.
 However, debt interest payments have generally been significantly lower than expected across our previous forecasts, much of which can be explained by assumptions about the key underlying determinants.
 Interest rates – both short-term rates and longer-term gilt rates – have been lower than market expectations (on which we base our assumptions) at the time of almost every previous forecast.
 Lower RPI inflation over the recent past has also contributed to the errors by reducing the effective rate on index-linked gilts.
 We have also changed our assumptions on the behaviour of the APF over time as Bank of England’s guidance about how the APF will be operated has evolved.